History of GIS

 Mrs Sally Watkins and her two sons, Colin and Clive

-Garden School was established by Mrs Sally Watkins, the wife of the then Fire Brigade Chief.
+Garden School was founded by Mrs Sally Watkins, the wife of Fire Brigade Chief.
 Lt.
 Col. F.F.C.
 Watkins, in the Lake Gardens of Kuala Lumpur.

-The earliest record in existence shows the student enrolment was 33 with two full-time British teachers.
+The earliest record in existence shows that there are 33 students enrolled, with two full-time British teachers.

 Garden School combined its Kindergarten and Primary School and moved to 251 Jalan Bukit Bintang, Kuala Lumpur.

-Garden School (secondary) moved to Jalan Yap Kwan Seng with 36 students.
+The Secondary School moved to Jalan Yap Kwan Seng with 36 students.

 Garden School was selected to be the first official centre for the prestigious and authoritative University of London General Certificate of Education examination in Malaysia.
-The first cohort of 11 candidates sat for the ‘O’ Levels.
+The first cohort of 11 candidates sat their ‘O’ Levels.

-The term ‘International’ was added to Garden School to truly reflect the cosmopolitan identity and international standard of education which were clearly evident.
+The term ‘International’ was added to Garden School, to reflect the diverse nature of the school as well as the international standard of education on offer.

 Main campus in Bukit Kiara and another campus in Kuantan

-Garden International School opened its sister school in the East Coast of Malaysia, Garden International School Kuantan.
+Garden International School opened its sister school on the East Coast of Malaysia: Garden International School Kuantan.

 Garden International School moved from Cheras to Mont Kiara.

-Mr Murray Parkes, the Principal from 1996 to 1998 initiated the implementation of the new International General Certificate of Secondary Education (IGCSE) which was introduced in 1998 to replace the University of London GCE ‘O’ Levels.
+The new International General Certificate of Secondary Education (IGCSE) was introduced in 1998, replacing the University of London GCE ‘O’ Levels.